Characters: Ace Attorney Witnesses And Other Characters Gyakuten Kenji 2

 Yutaka Kazami (Dane Gustavia)

 - Anti-Villain: Played with.
-Gustavia as a person is actually pretty awful (chiefly, completely cutting his son out of his life just because he couldn't assist with his final dessert entry but also equating Delicia's actions during the contest as enough of an offense to warrant framing her and despite claiming respect for Master, acting remorseless about his wrongful incarceration for 18 years) but on the subject of murdering Dover, he wasn't as much a Jerkass as Dover (with Dover reneging on their agreement at the last minute and then threatening to ruin Gustavia's career and livelihood by revealing his taste disorder unless he paid up a blackmail followed by attacking Gustavia first).
+Gustavia as a person is actually pretty awful (chiefly, completely cutting his son out of his life just because he couldn't assist with his final dessert entry but also equating Delicia's actions during the contest as enough of an offense to warrant framing her and despite claiming respect for Master, acting remorseless about his wrongful incarceration for 18 years) but on the subject of murdering Dover, he wasn't as much a Jerkass as Dover (with Dover reneging on their agreement at the last minute and then threatening to ruin Gustavia's career and livelihood by revealing his taste disorder unless he paid up a blackmail followed by attacking Gustavia first; Dover is also the reason Gustavia's son no-showed for the finals and what set off the chain of events to follow).

 - Arrogant Pastry Chef Guy: He considers his work almost akin to martial arts.